jdefrancesco/crowdstrike/DesignDoc.md

 1. Design choices favor throughput
 2. Consumer shouldn't crash after its initialization.
 3. Producer starts first, exits when all sentences are processed by consumer.
-4. Consumer starts second, doesn't terminate (like a daemon)
+4. Consumer starts second, doesn't terminate.

-## MY QUESTIONS:
+## MY QUESTIONS (ANSWERED):

-1. "shared buffers" Can be buffers of whichever IPC mechanism I choose?
-Or do you want me to use shared memory?
-2. What OS can assume this will run on?
-Is it safe to say it with be a POSIX compliant machine like macOS/Linux?
-3. What C data model can I assume we are using?
-Will this be a 64bit system using LP64?
-Is it safe for me to assume `unsigned long` will be 64 bits (uint64_t)?
-4. The directions state to create two applications but I want to be clear.
-You want TWO independent applications written and not simply one that forks or creates a thread to act as the consumer or producer correct?
-That is, my solution will consist of two C/C++ programs: consumer.c and producer.c?
-5. Is there a specific MAX number of shared buffers you would like to enforce?
-Am I free to dynamically choose and set limits for the number of shared buffers?
-The OS has resource limits I will need to abide by for certain, but are there other limits I might consider?
-6. What exactly should I consider an "invalid" buffer entry?
-I will consider an entry invalid if the size listed in the header and the sentence length don't match up.
-Are there any more cases I should consider?
-Are certain words/sentences not allowed?
-If we are just printing the sentences out to STDOUT of a console, there shouldn't be too much to worry about aside perhaps an attacker inserting VT100 escape sequences or other terminal patterns to mess up terminal output.
-Is that something we care about?
-7. Am I limited in choice to which IPC mechanism I choose?
-Different OS offer different ones; although they all usually have the basic ones that can be used for a task like this.
-If the solution has to be platform independent, it narrows choices.
-Can I assume this is running on Linux or MacOS?
+1. "shared buffers" is whatever I interpret it to be.
+So FIFO or POSIX SHMEM
+2. Assuming macOS/Linux is fine.
+Just note this in build instructions.
+3. Make code robust as possible.
+Design in a way that that it works for 32bit and 64bit systems.
+4. Constraints on number of buffers other resources is left to my discreation.
+5. Invalid buffers could include: mismatch header size and sentence length, non-printable ascii characters, etc..
+6. IPC Mechanism I choose can be any of the POSIX mechanisms.
+Just state that in build as you do in question two.
-8. Can I assume the producer is reading a text file where each line is one sentence? do sentences span multiple lines?
+7. Can I assume the producer is reading a text file where each line is one sentence? do sentences span multiple lines?
-9. Is there a maximum line length I can assume for the producer when reading a file?
-Shared buffers are 1024 bytes, we use a header to indicate size of the message that's uint64_t, can we have a sentence that long?
-If not, can I make the size header a uint16_t as that is all we would need to represent the size of a sentence of max length < 1024?
+8. It seems safe to assume each line has one sentence.
+9. Maximum size of line isn't defined in the problem, this is left to my discretion.